 By Sen. Brad Hawkins

-Sen. Brad Hawkins represents the 12th District, which includes the Methow Valley.
+Sen. Brad Hawkins serves the 12th Legislative District.